-The majority of the codes researched for this article define panic hardware as "a door-latching assembly incorporating a device that releases the latch upon the application of a force in the direction of egress travel."
-Panic hardware can be classified as either a touchpad or pushpad type device, a crossbar device style or recessed panic hardware.
+Panic hardware is typically defined as "a door-latching assembly incorporating a device that releases the latch upon the application of a force in the direction of egress travel."
+Panic hardware can be classified as either a touchpad or pushpad type device, a crossbar device or recessed panic hardware.

-Where panic hardware is required by code:
+Where panic hardware is required by code based on occupancy type and occupant load:

-- International Building Code (2006, 2009, 2012, 2015): Each door in a means of egress equipped with latches or locks serving assembly or educational occupancies with an occupant load of 50 people or more.
-High hazard occupancies (any occupant load). - International Building Code (2003): Each door in a means of egress equipped with latches or locks serving assembly or educational occupancies with an occupant load of 100 people or more.
-High hazard (H-1, H-2, H-3, or H-5) occupancies (any occupant load). - NFPA 101[®] (2003, 2006, 2009, 2012, 2015): Required means of egress doors equipped with latches or locks serving assembly, educational or day-care occupancies with an occupant load of 100 people or more.
+- International Building Code (editions from 2006 to present): Each door in a means of egress equipped with a latch or lock, serving assembly or educational occupancies with an occupant load of 50 people or more.
+High hazard occupancies (any occupant load). - International Building Code (2003): Each door in a means of egress that is equipped with a latch or lock, serving assembly or educational occupancies with an occupant load of 100 people or more.
+High hazard (H-1, H-2, H-3, or H-5) occupancies (any occupant load). - NFPA 101 (2003 to present): Required means of egress doors equipped with latches or locks serving assembly, educational or day-care occupancies with an occupant load of 100 people or more.
 High hazard contents areas with an occupant load in excess of five.

 Panic hardware is only required by code if both criteria are met; the occupancy type must be one of those listed above and the occupant load must be more than 50 people or 100 people depending on the code referenced.
-Although NFPA 101[®] is the only code discussed in this article that has a separate classification for day-care occupancies, all of the other referenced codes consider children's day-care facilities of a certain size as educational occupancies.
+Although NFPA 101 is the only code discussed in this article that has a separate classification for day-care occupancies, all of the other referenced codes consider children's day-care facilities of a certain size as educational occupancies.
 Therefore, the requirement for panic hardware would apply if the day-care facility had the referenced occupant load.
 In some cases, panic hardware may not be required on the main exit door serving certain occupancies or on stadium gates.
 Consult the applicable code for these exceptions.

-Beginning with the 2002 edition, NFPA 70®, the National Electrical Code® required certain rooms housing electrical equipment to have doors that open in the direction of egress and were "equipped with panic bars, pressure plates or other devices that are normally latched but open under simple pressure."
-Technically, a hospital latch or paddle-type release would meet this requirement, but the fact that the words "panic bar" were used in the code has prompted many code officials to require panic hardware.
-The 2008 edition of NFPA 70 added language to require these outswinging doors with devices that open under simple pressure when the door is within 25 feet of the required working space.
-The 2014 edition of NFPA 70 further clarifies the requirement by mandating "listed panic hardware" on these rooms, rather than devices that open under simple pressure.
+Beginning with the 2002 edition, NFPA 70[®], National Electrical Code[®], 2020 edition required certain rooms housing electrical equipment to have doors that open in the direction of egress and were "equipped with panic bars, pressure plates or other devices that are normally latched but open under simple pressure."
+Technically, a hospital latch or paddle-type release would have met this requirement, but the fact that the words "panic bar" were used in the code prompted many code officials to require panic hardware.
+(The intent was clarified in the 2014 edition.)